Thanks to rehab, Denny is blooming again.

 Earlier that fall, Denny had scheduled a screening with his Alomere cardiologist—even though he felt fine.
 He did it because his brother recently had heart surgery and they learned that heart disease ran in their family.
 Denny was glad he scheduled that screening.
 It revealed four blocked arteries.
 “I couldn’t believe it!”

 One week after his surgery, Denny was back at Alomere receiving rehab three days a week for 36 sessions.
 “I always start out with the treadmill.
-It was hard first couple of times.
+It was hard the first couple of times.
 There was this younger guy there, a 57-year old.
 I’m competitive, so I was going as fast as him.
-The therapists would tell me to, ‘Slow down, Denny.
+The therapists would tell me, ‘Slow down, Denny.
 It’s not a race.’
 I’d say, ‘No pain, no gain.’
 ‘Not here there ain’t,'” they’d say, recalls Denny.
 “I’d do bicycling and the elliptical.
 We’d do the arm machine and I’d lift weights.
 I started with three pounds and I got up to six pounds pretty quickly.”

 Denny did get back to tending his flower gardens.
 That spring, he returned to rehab to deliver a bouquet of his tulips to the therapists.